ReneKrewinkel/atomic-bomb-templates/README.md

 * `search`: item in `package.json/dependencies` to look for
 * `platform`: which platform you are running (determines the `template dir`)
 * `destination`: directory where to put the components (configurable in downloaded/create `$PROJECT_ROOT/.atomic-bomb`)
+* `scss`: boolean, werther or not adding scss to atomic dirs